EUFAPRUET/Solar_Cell_Position_Detector/README.md

 # Requirements
   Functional Requirements :
+    - Image Processing & Sun Detection
       * The system captures real-time images of the sky using a camera module.
       * The system detects the sun’s position in the image using a trained Deep Learning model (YOLO/SSD) or image processing techniques (OpenCV-based filtering, Hough Transform, etc.).
       * The system calculates the offset of the sun from the center of the frame.
       * The system continuously updates detection in real-time to track the sun’s movement.
+    - Servo Motor Control
+      * The system sends servo control signals based on the detected sun position.
+      * The camera module adjusts itself to keep the sun at the center of the frame.